 What are potential side effects for children's blood transfusions?

-While the majority of transfusions are completed without complications, it is important for parents to be aware of potential risks, including a mild or severe allergic reaction caused by the recipient’s immune system’s response to proteins in the transfused blood.
-Some reactions could be itching or hives.
+The majority of transfusions are completed without complications.
+Still, it's important for parents to be aware of potential risks, including a mild or severe allergic reaction caused by the recipient’s immune system’s response to proteins in the transfused blood.
+Some symptoms could be itching or hives.

 A child receiving a blood transfusion may experience fever, chills, or nausea, caused by a reaction between the immune cells in the transfused blood and the immune system of the recipient.